clee23-utas/Coffee-Sales-Analysis/README.md

 ## Data Source

 The data used for this analysis consists of 150,000 transaction records spanning from January 1, 2023, to June 30, 2023.
 Each transaction includes details such as store location, product category, product type, quantity, and unit price.
-The sales data can be found [here].
+The sales data can be found [here](https://github.com/clee23-utas/Coffee-Sales-Analysis/blob/d3fc7472310205cf8c20df289af2553f3a72801b/Coffee%20Shop%20Sales.xlsx).

 <!-- ## References
 Tutorial Link (PowerBI): https://www.youtube.com/watch?v=zMrmSctNCbE